nevalang/neva/README.md

 - Builtin Observability
 - Garbage Collection

-Please note that even though these features are technically implemented, **developer-experience could be very bad** due to current project state which is pre-MVP.
+Please note that even though these features are technically implemented, **developer-experience could be very bad** due to current project state which is pre-MVP. **No backward-compatibility** guarantees at the time.

 ### Roadmap (🚧 WIP)